 The District permits resident students of school age who are enrolled in a nonpublic or home school to enroll part-time in a District school at the parent's request.

 Enrolled students are expected to be in attendance every day as required by law and/or District policy and procedures.
-MCPS Policy 3122 attend school until the later of the following dates:
+MCPS Policy 3122

 Compulsory Attendance